Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Judi has appeared with both the Melbourne and Sydney Symphony Orchestras.
 As one of The Three Divas, she’s also performed with the Adelaide and Tasmanian Symphony Orchestras.
 In 2005 she performed in concert with Australia’s Leading Ladies throughout Australia and in 2006, Perth Festival invited Judi to perform the role of ‘The Old Lady” in a concert version of Leonard Bernstein’s Candide.

 Concentrating on her cabaret shows has brought much success in major Australian cities and internationally.
-Following a triumphant appearance at the New York Cabaret Convention in 1995, Judi returned in 1997 to sell-out concerts at the Weill Recital Hall (Carnegie Hall), Club Eighty Eight and the famed Oak Room at the Algonquin Hotel.
+Following a triumphant appearance at the New York Cabaret Convention in 1995, Judi returned in 1997 to sell-out concerts at the Recital Hall (Carnegie Hall), Club Eighty Eight and the famed Oak Room at the Algonquin Hotel.
 In 2001 she presented her one woman biographical show Back To Before in the New York Town Hall and has since toured Australian eastern capital cities with that show.
 Back To Before was recorded on ABC Classics and was nominated for an ARIA Award the same year.

 Judi’s contribution to the Performing Arts and various charities was recognised by an Order of Australia in the Queen’s Birthday Honours list in 2004.
 Other awards she has received include the Melbourne Theatre Critics Green Room Award (1983), Mo Awards (1992, 1994, 2002, 2003), a Helpmann Award (2003), New York’s Bistro Award (1998), and an ARIA Award for the CD Perfect Strangers with Suzanne Johnston.